F-1 Student Status F-1 Employment Options F-1 Curricular Practical Training (CPT) F-1 Optional Practical Training (OPT) F-1 Hardship Employment

 - your job must be related to your major

-- you must have your employer prepare a letter to be sent to the International Student Coordinator, Westminster Theological Seminary, P.O.
+- you must have your employer prepare a letter to be sent to the International Student Advisor, Westminster Theological Seminary, P.O.
 Box 27009, Philadelphia, PA 19118.

 The letter should be written on the church letterhead stating that you will be working under the CPT agreement toward fulfillment of the Mentored Ministry requirement.
 Please state the beginning date and ending date and that you will be working no more than 20 hours per week.
 A letter will be required for each subsequent year that you will be working.